alexjmanlove/convolutional-variational-autoencoders/README.md

 ### Inpainting Deleted Data

+Here, the VAE model is able to reconstruct an approximation of the original images, effectively in-painting the deleted data.
+However we note that the dataset was biased, with many observations belonging to ethnicity class 0, i.e. white caucasian.
+As a result the reconstructions of images belonging to minority classes can be of low fidelity.
 In particular the individual in the center column appears to have changed ethnicity, which exemplifies the importance of ML ethics.

 <img src="https://user-images.githubusercontent.com/79708390/211933289-aec02791-0020-41ed-9727-5ad5fc6dd6b7.png" width="380" height="360">